milanbargiel/boilerplate/readme.md

 ### Set up a development server and build files for deployment
 - run `yarn install` from your command line to install npm modules
 - run `yarn start` to start a local development server that reloads browser on filechange
-- when finished developing, copy all files from `dist` folder to put on your webserver
+- when finished developing, copy all files from `out` folder to put on your webserver

 ### Folder structure
 ```bash